aras-p/aras-p.hugo/content/blog/2025/05-blender-fbx-import.md

 ### ufbx, and other FBX parsers

-**ufbx** ([github](https://github.com/ufbx/ufbx), [website](https://ufbx.github.io/)) by Samuli Raivio is a single source file library for loading FBX files.
+**ufbx** ([github](https://github.com/ufbx/ufbx), [website](https://ufbx.github.io/)) by Samuli Raivio is a single source file
+C library for loading FBX files.

 And holy potatoes, it is an excellent library.
 Seriously: ufbx *is one of the best written libraries I've ever seen*.